MIRU-Committee/miru2024/content/submission.en.md

 - Write your manuscript in Japanese or English.
 - Keep it within 4 pages without references.
-- Include an abstract (up to 100 words) on the first page.
+- Include an abstract (up to 100 words in English or 200 characters in Japanese) on the first page.
 - Include author names and their affiliations in the manuscript.
 The paper evaluations for the oral presentation track are single-blinded, meaning that evaluators will be able to see the author list.